Newfoundland and Labrador

-An archived webcast of proceedings is available within 45 minutes of the House rising for the day.
+An archived webcast of proceedings is usually available within 1 hour of the House rising for the day.

 Hansard is named after Thomas Hansard, a publisher of the report of debates of the U.K. Parliament in the early 19th Century.
 It records what is said in the House by the Member who has been recognized by the Speaker.
 Only those interjections responded to by the Member who has the floor at that time, or that are otherwise referenced by the Speaker or Chair, are included in Hansard.
 The Hansard document is essentially a verbatim transcript, with editing limited to ensuring proper grammar, spelling and punctuation, observing parliamentary forms, and minimizing repetition and redundancy.